 Whilst it's important to stay vigilant, if your worry is becoming unbearable, it might be a good idea to seek help.
 We have a list of useful resources if you feel your mental health is suffering as a result of the pandemic.

 If you live alone, it is essential to keep in touch with the outside world as much as you can at the moment.
 The phone is the easiest way to keep connected for many people, and making sure you have a list of phone numbers easily accessible is a good idea.
 Creating Whatsapp groups with neighbours or local friends can be useful if you need help getting supplies.
 Mutual aid groups are springing up around the UK, where ordinary people are getting together to help people with food shopping, picking-up perscriptions or dog walking.
-If you're worried about living alone, we've got some suggestions for how to avoid loneliness during lockdown.
+If you're worried about living alone, we've got some suggestions for how to avoid loneliness in isolation.

 The goverment has recently released news that a new 100% accurate COVID-19 antibody test has been approved for use in UK by Public Health England.
 More details as to when this will be released to the wider public will be announced in time.